fabiohenriques/adventofcode/README.md

-#Advent of Code 2022 in Python
+# Advent of Code 2022

 [Advent of Code 2022](https://adventofcode.com/)